 John Mayer’s Alembic Further Jerry Garcia Tribute

-John was first seen using this guitar in 2013 while playing a cover of Grateful Dead song ‘Friend of the Devil’.
+John was first seen using this guitar in 2013 while playing a cover of the Grateful Dead song Friend of the Devil.
 This is, of course, no coincidence, since the guitar was modeled after one of Alembic’s earliest guitar models known as ‘Wolf’, played by Grateful Dead co-founder and lead guitarist – Jerry Garcia.

 As far as the electronics, everything on the guitar is custom-made by Alembic.
 The pickups are branded as the Alembic STR (neck) and Alembic HG (middle and bridge).
-The controls include master volume, filter for each pickup, off/on/bright for each pickup, mono output, TRS effects loop, on/off for the effects loop.
+The controls include master volume, filter for each pickup, off/on/bright for each pickup, mono output, TRS effects loop, and on/off for the effects loop.